dydxprotocol/v4-web/README.md

 ## Prerequisites

-- Node.js version 18 and `pnpm` installed on your system
+- Node.js v18, `pnpm`, and docker installed on your system
 - Wallet Connect account

 For deploying with Vercel, create an account with [Vercel](https://vercel.com/signup) if you don't have one already.